 Canadian D-Day Tour

 On this full day tour of Juno, the Canadian sector on D-Day, you will visit the most important sites: Arromanches, Graye-sur-Mer, Courseulles-sur-Mer, Bernières-sur-Mer, St Aubin-sur-Mer, ALG B-4, Canadian War Cemetery at Bény-Reviers, Abbey d’Ardenne.

 On route, as well as on location, throughout the day you will learn about the planning and preparations involved to get the largest military operation in history organised, which units were involved, what their objectives were, and how victory was achieved.

-I will share with you stories of the many men and women who fought to rid us of Nazi occupation and give us back our freedom.
+I will share with you many stories of the men and women who fought to free Europe of Nazi occupation.

 At each of these site there will be some free time for you to take photos, use restrooms or grab a coffee.